-Delicious and easy to make French apple cake recipe made with only 4 simple ingredients: apples, sugar, flour and eggs.
+This delicious and easy to make French apple cake recipe is made with only four simple ingredients: apples, sugar, flour and eggs.
 No baking powder is needed.

 - 3 large eggs